voidcontext/felis/README.md

 ## How is felis trying to find the right helix instance to open the file?

-If the path is relative, `felis` will try to determine the absolute path: if it can find a focused and active window, then it's going to use this window's working directory.
+If the path is relative, `felis` will try to determine the absolute path depending on the context.
+In a "shell" context it is going to use the current directory (getcwd equivalent), in a "terminal" context it lists `kitty` windows and tries to find the currently focused window and uses its current working directory attribute.
 Once this is done, it is going to try to find a window which runs `helix` (`../bin/hx`) and where the working directory is the same or the parent of the file's directory (it doesn't have to be direct parent).

 Let's see an example:

 In window (1) the working directory is `/path/to/felis`, and `helix` is running.
 In window (2) the working directory is the same, and we run some tests (so it is the focused active window), and the output says there's an error in lib.rs on line 13, column 3.
-We select `src/lib.rs:13:3`, hit the key combination that will pass this to `felis`, which in the end will run `felis open-file src/ lib.rs:13:3`.
+We select `src/lib.rs:13:3`, hit the key combination that will pass this to `felis`, which in the end will run `felis open-file --context terminal src/ lib.rs:13:3`.
 Based on the active focused window `felis` will resolve the absolute path as `/path/to/felis/src.lib.rs:13:3`, it will find window (1) as it is running `helix` and its working directory is the parent of the file.
 Once this window is found `felis` will send the key sequence to open the file, and then it will focus the window.
 ## Roadmap

 - [ ] declaratively (probably via TOML) define tab/window layout as a project environment, with